What’s the Best Way to Optimize an Amazon Product Title?

-So, get that benefit in, and if it is the same benefit as every other seller, say it better, say it differently, bringing humor into it, and not using a sleep word; use handsome instead of stylish, for example.
+So, get that benefit in, and if it is the same benefit as every other seller, say it better, say it differently, use power words like “fast-acting”, and “powerful”, bring humor into it, and definitely don’t use a sleep word; for example, use handsome instead of stylish.
 The use of a different word, as long as it works for the description, helps to create a micro-stop, and those pauses help the buyer internalize the content more deeply – and that’s what you want.

 Before you go, I need to return your attention to the panda bear you looked at, right at the top of the page.
 It is a short title but repeats the word cable five times.
 The algorithm only indexes the word once.
 If you can write your title in a way that includes non-repetitive keywords, without stuffing it with them like this seller has, and keeping in mind that people need to be able to read it, then you are on to a winner.
 Use plurals too as despite what Amazon might claim, the algorithm views them differently.

 As they read, people translate words into sounds so that the brain can understand them.
 You might have seen children move their mouths while silently reading from a book, they are forming the sounds so that they can internalize it better.
 Adults do this too but with their thoughts.
 It’s important that your title reads well when spoken aloud.
 If it doesn’t, then it won’t get translated into the brain quite so easily, or deeply.

 I hope these tips help you to become exceedingly rich.
 Feel free to make comments below about how this information changes the success of your product, and it is also space for you to request a future post on an Amazon subject of your choice.
 You are very welcome to join our newsletter which sends you these insights right into your Inbox.